lucaparisi91/droplet_quench/excitations.md

 ![image](BdG/S_LDA_GP.png)
 |Dynamical structure factor $S(q,\omega)$ for g=100 and N=1000 in harmonic oscillator units.

-The integration can be performed numerically and one obtains similar results.
+The integration can be performed numerically and I tested it on a Thomas Fermi profile and get the same estimate
 ```python
 from scipy.optimize import brentq
 def epsilon(q,n,g):